gohilnihar07/Samsungpdtraining/README.md

  <summary>Labs</summary>

- - We need to add 3 lines between place_opt and clock_opt , to insert the clock buffers in the design
+ - We need to add 3 lines between place_opt and clock_opt , to insert the clock buffers in the design <br>

  ```ruby